The Dispute Resolution Review: Norway

 Introduction to the dispute resolution framework

 The Norwegian courts are organised in a three-tier system.
-The initial level is comprised of 60 district courts.
-Decisions from the district courts can be appealed to one of the six appeal courts.
+The initial level is comprised of 23 district courts.2 Decisions from the district courts can be appealed to one of the six appeal courts.
 Judgments from the appeal courts can be appealed to the Supreme Court.
-However, the Supreme Court decides itself which cases it will hear and focuses on disputes that possess potential legal value as precedent.2
+However, the Supreme Court decides itself which cases it will hear, and focuses on disputes that possess potential legal value as precedent.3

-Furthermore, the state is under a constitutional obligation to uphold and fulfil recognised human rights.5 Through a separate Act of 1999,6 several human rights conventions were formally transposed into Norwegian law, for example the Council of Europe Human Rights Convention of 1950.
+Furthermore, the state is under a constitutional obligation to uphold and fulfil recognised human rights.6 Through a separate act of 1999,7 several human rights conventions were formally transposed into Norwegian law, for example the Council of Europe Human Rights Convention of 1950.

 The year in review